 The task of encoders and decoders (short: codecs) is to translate the abstract data as defined in an abstract test suite into its concrete representation.
 This concrete representation is referred to as encoding or coding.
 In general all data that is exchanged with the "real" test system (also the Test System Prototype) has to be encoded.
 Although the encoding of the same data might be different and depends of the usage of the data, typically the term encoding relates to the encoding related to the peer entity, the IUT.
-Thus the implementation of the HIPERACCESS Test System Prototype requires an implementation of the encoding as specified in the HIPERACCESS specification, i.e. ASN.1 PER encoding.
+Thus the implementation of the HiperLAN2 Test System Prototype requires an implementation of the encoding as specified in the HiperLAN2 specification, i.e. as specified in bit tables.